AceAsin/BloodborneSDK/.GitHub/FAQ.md

 1. Where can I download the SDK and where can I support you?
     - The SDK can only be downloaded from my discord server, [ΛCE ΛSIN][Server], at the current time.
     - If you love my work and wish to support me, then I am accepting donations at [PayPal][PayPal], and [Ko-Fi][Ko-Fi].
-You can also supoprt me on [Patreon][Patreon] for exclusive features.
+You can also support me on [Patreon][Patreon] for exclusive features.
 It is not necessary or mandatory in any way, shape, or form.
-2. Is the modified SDK againt VRChat's ToS and is it safe to use?
+2. Is the modified SDK against VRChat's ToS and is it safe to use?
     - The SDK is against VRChat's ToS.
     - The SDK is considered safe and it's not very likely that you will get banned because of using a modified SDK, there is no way of checking that you are using a modified SDK.
 3. What does the SDK do and how does it differ from other modified SDK's?